What is exposure compensation?

 Why use exposure compensation?

-Exposure compensation is used to alter the exposure value selected by the camera in situations where the camera’s metering will be fooled by conditions.
+Exposure compensation alters the exposure value selected by the camera in situations where the camera’s metering will be fooled by conditions.

 The exposure meter in your camera is programmed to average out an exposure to medium gray, also called 18% gray.
 If you think in terms of black and white, this measurement is half way between white and black.
 Average.

-So when your camera looks at a scene and measures how bright or dark it is, it wants to help you create an exposure that falls in the middle of too bright or too dark.
+When your digital camera looks at a scene and measures how bright or dark it is, it wants to help you create an exposure that falls in the middle of too bright or too dark.

 - On a sunny day it says okay, based on the ISO that you’ve set, we need to have a faster shutter speed, or a narrower aperture, or both, to capture this accurately.